allegro/axion-release-plugin/docs/configuration/repository.rst

         }
     }

-A command line flag, ``repository.pushTagsOnly`` is also available in case you do not want to set this in your build script::
+A command line flag, ``release.pushTagsOnly`` is also available in case you do not want to set this in your build script::

-    ./gradlew release -Prepository.pushTagsOnly
+    ./gradlew release -Prelease.pushTagsOnly

 The command line flag **will** override the build script even if the script has explicitly set the ``pushTagsOnly`` flag to false.